stephencweiss/stephencharlesweiss.com/content/blog/2019-07-13/how-require-resolve-works.md

 console.log( fs.readFileSync (require.resolve("module-i-am-looking-for.js") ) );
 ```

-As Ben Nadel notes, there’s inherently more overhead in this approach, but from a readability perspective, there are some significant wins here.<sup>3</sup>
+As Ben Nadel notes, there's inherently more overhead in this approach, but from a readability perspective, there are some significant wins here.<sup>3</sup>

 ## Footnotes
 * <sup>1</sup> [JS Modules Primer: Export & Require | /* Code Comments */](https://www.stephencharlesweiss.com/2019-02-11/js-modules-primer-export-and-require/)